Top 5 ways coronavirus impacts could affect your taxes

 While this provision gives you a break from payments due to the coronavirus crisis, it could also have an impact to your taxes.

 - Real estate taxes may still be due – For many people, property taxes and insurance paid into an escrow account make up a portion of their total monthly payment.
 Check with your mortgage servicer to find out what happens to scheduled payments for real estate taxes and property insurance from your escrow account.
 Missing that tax payment can put you in further jeopardy as the delinquent amount becomes a lien on your home.

 - Less interest paid, means a smaller deduction – If you choose to itemize your deductions, you’ll have a smaller mortgage interest deduction to count toward your itemized total.
 If it lowers your deduction enough, it may be better for you to take the standard deduction vs. itemizing when you file.

 Foreclosure and debt cancellation – Having your home repossessed due to foreclosure or your mortgage debt cancelled is not the end of the story where taxes are concerned.
 Unfortunately, cancelled debt from your home foreclosure might be considered taxable income.
 In many cases, however, you can qualify for an exception and exclude the canceled debt from your income.

-What you could do now: In this case, there’s unfortunately not much you can do at this point to mitigate these taxes.
+What you could do now: In this case, there’s unfortunately not much you can do at this point.
 But, hopefully, knowing that you may have this tax obligation coming can help you better plan for these expenses at tax time.